Boolean-Hooligans/dognostic-1/README.md

 # dognostic

 ## Description of Project
-A dog themed app for project 1
+A dog breed informational website that will display dog breed information and in image of the dog breed.

 ## Aims/Goals